 I can’t believe how easy this DIY solar fountain is to create!
 With all the beautiful pond and water plants, and the sweet bubbling sound of water, it makes us feel that we are sitting by a little creek in the mountains.

-So excited to share with you today how to create a simple solar fountain easily with or without water plants!
+So excited to share with you today how to create a simple DIY fountain easily even without using a fountain kit.
+You can even skip the solar pump and use this method to make a water fountain without a pump!

-Don’t miss the Helpful Tips section at the end on choosing vessels, solar pumps, optional aquatic plants or fish, and how to keep your solar fountain water clean and free of mosquitoes.
+Don’t miss the Helpful Tips section at the end on choosing vessels, solar pumps, adding aquatic plants or fish, and how to keep your solar fountain water clean and free of mosquitoes. 🙂

 Video tutorial below: Easy DIY outdoor solar fountain!

-Materials needed to make an outdoor solar fountain or bird bath:
+Materials needed to make a simple outdoor solar fountain or bird bath:

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

-- solar fountain pump: we used this 1.5w solar pump, here’s another one that is similar.
-They both have a 10 feet cord from the pump to the solar panel so you can have the solar fountain or birdbath in sun or shade as long as the panel is in the sun.
+- solar fountain pump: we used this 1.5w solar pump on Amazon.
+Here’s another one that is similar.
+They both have a 10 feet cord from the water pump to the solar panel so you can have the DIY water fountain or birdbath in sun or shade as long as the panel is in the sun.

 Step 1: start with water and plants

-After selecting the location for your outdoor solar fountain or bird bath, it’s time to add water and aquatic plants.
+After selecting the location for your DIY water fountain or bird bath, it’s time to add water and aquatic plants.
 Pond and water plants are optional, but we added them because they are so beautiful.
-Plant roots also help keeping the water clean and free from algae.
+Plant roots also help keeping the water clean and free from algae growth.

-Fill the tub halfway with water.
-You can add more water after all the plants are placed inside the tub.
+Fill the tub or large pot halfway with water.
+You can add more water after all the plants are placed inside the basin.

 In the Helpful Tips section at the end, I will share more about what type of soil or pots to use for pond and water plants.
 In short, use plastic nursery pots, and avoid rich potting soil.
-We also topped the pots with some rocks which looks pretty and prevents anything floating up through the soil.
+We also topped the pots with some pea gravel and small river rocks which look pretty and prevents any soil or dirt from floating up.

 There are many beautiful and easy to find water garden plants.
 Here we used Cyperus involucratus “Baby Tut”, Taro, Canna Lily, Siberian Iris, and Loriope.
 These are emergent type water plants.

 We also added water lettuce, which is a floating type water garden plant.
-Its massive root can clean the water really effectively.
+Its massive root can clean the water in the basin really effectively.
 We can stop at this point with our lovely mini patio pond!
 However, the sound of water is just too irresistible…

 You may also love: 30+ colorful shade plant pots with designer planting list for each!